+Ш See Common EOC responsibilities in addition to this checklist --- ---------------- --------------------- ------------- ----------------

-- Upon arrival, identify yourself as a member of the MAC Group and report to the EOC Director. - Clarify issues regarding your authority and assignment.
+Ш Upon arrival, identify yo urself as a member of the MAC Group and report to th e EOC Director. --- --------------------------- -------------------- ------------------ ------------------ -----------------

+Clarify issue s regarding v our authority and assignmen t Cidilivissac JICEULUILE V oui autiloiitv and assignment ٠
-■ Notify all key VCTC/SBCAG and transit operator personnel of the situation and VCTC/SBCAG's role in the County/OA EOC.

-- Obtain a briefing or preliminary survey of the impact the disaster has had on VCTC/SBCAG and transit operator operational capabilities. - As appropriate, report to the EOC Director for a briefing and provide a VCTC/SBCAG and transit operator status report.
-(See Appendix L: SBCAG Transit Summary Status Form and Appendix M: VCTC Transit Summary Status Form for a copy of the Situation Status Report).

-Assist the EOC Director in the preparation of the Action Plan, as needed.

-See Documentation and Reports in Common EOC Responsibilities Checklist.

-- Provide personnel time records to the EOC Director at the end of each work shift. - Ensure all transit costs related to the emergency response are captured (vehicle mileage, fuel, materials, and supplies).

-- Review and coordinate policies, procedures, and agreements and offer input regarding VCTC/SBCAG and transit operator policies, procedures, and agreements, as necessary. - Consider legal/fiscal implications to transit operators.

-- See Resources in Common EOC Responsibilities Checklist. - Request additional VCTC/SBCAG personnel to maintain a 24-hour operation as required.

-- Coordinate with the Planning/Intelligence and Operations Section to determine which disaster routes are available for emergency use. - Coordinate use of emergency routes with the Operations Section. - Coordinate with other sections and branches/groups/units to identify transportation priorities. - Coordinate with County/OA EOC staff to develop a transportation plan for movement of: - Population in an evacuation area, including persons with disabilities, access and functional needs, as needed.
+NO TIFICATIONS Notify all key VCTC/SBCAG and transit operator personnel of the situation and VCTC/SBCAG's role in the County/OA EOC.
+ME ETINGS/BRIEFINGS Dbtain a briefing or preliminary survey of the impact the disaster has had on VCTC/SBCAG and ransit operator operational capabilities. u As appropriate, report to the EOC Director for a briefing and provide a VCTC/SBCAG and transit operator status report.
+(See Appendix L : SBCAG Transit Summary Status Form and Appendix M : VCTC Transit Summary Status Form for a copy of the Situation Status Report).
+AC1 TION PLANNING Assist the EOC Director in the preparation of the Action Plan, as needed.
+CUMENTATION See Documentation and Reports in Common EOC Responsibilities Checklist.
+Provide personnel time records to the EOC Director at the end of each work shift.
+Ensure all transit costs related to the emergency response are captured (vehicle mileage, fuel, materials, and supplies).
+POI LICIES Review and coordinate policies, procedures, and agreements and offer input regarding VCTC/SBCAG and transit operator policies, procedures, and agreements, as necessary.
+Consider legal/fiscal implications to transit operators.
+RES SOURCES See Resources in Common EOC Responsibilities Checklist.
+Request additional VCTC/SBCAG or transit agency personnel to maintain a 24-hour operation as required.
+EVA ACUATION SUPPORT Coordinate with the Planning/Intelligence and Operations Section to determine which disaster routes are available for emergency use.
+Coordinate use of emergency routes with the Operations Section.
+Coordinate with other sections and branches/groups/units to identify transportation priorities.
+Coordinate with County/OA EOC staff to develop a transportation plan for movement of: Population in an evacuation area, including persons with disabilities, access and functional needs, as needed.
 Coordinate with paratransit operators as necessary.
-Coordinate transportation of animals with the Animal Care Unit in the Operations Section, as required. - Coordinate with the Animal Care Unit in the Operations Section to support them with transportation resources, as needed. - Personnel, supplies, and equipment to the EOC, field units, shelters and Field Treatment Sites (FTSs). - Individuals to medical facilities as requested by Operations Section. - Emergency workers, Disaster Service Workers (DSWs), and volunteers to and from risk area.
+Coordinate transportation of animals with the Animal Care Unit in the Operations Section, as required.
+Coordinate with the Animal Care Unit in the Operations Section to support them with any animal evacuation issues.
+Personnel, supplies, and equipment to the EOC, field units, shelters and Field Treatment

+Individuals to medical facilities as requested by Operations Section.

-SECTION SEVEN: POSITION CHECKLISTS
+SECTION SEVEN: EOC POSITION CHECKLISTS